 2) What’s the Best Turf for Me?

 There are many varieties of turf on the market.
 Nowadays, the advantage is that you can choose the perfect match for your climate and sense of style.
 The most important factor to consider is defining how you will use the area.
-This will determine that most suitable blade structure for your artificial turf.
+This will determine the most suitable blade structure for your artificial turf.

 For example, children’s play areas require a soft thin blade structure that creates a comfortable texture, while dog-runs, kennels, and daycares need a stronger blade to withstand the heavy traffic and use.